 The Cataract Surgeons

 Improving your vision with Lens Implants through cataract surgery can be a multi-step process that requires input from you and your eye doctor.
 Selecting the best intraocular lens, or IOL, to replace your natural lens is one crucial part of cataract treatment.
-With the right IOL, not only will you have a clearer vision, you can correct lifelong eye problems such as near- or farsightedness and enjoy close to 20/20 vision.
+With the right IOL, not only will you have clearer vision, you can correct lifelong eye problems such as near- or farsightedness and enjoy close to 20/20 vision.
 In some cases, however, eyeglasses may be needed after surgery to fine-tune distance and/or reading vision.

 Benefits of Lens Implant Surgery